Residential Learning Communities

 DISCOVER AUBURN: OUT-OF-STATE (20 students per cohort)- Harper Hall (Out of State Students)

 Are you from out-of-state?
 Worried about the transition being so far from home?
-The Discover Auburn: Out-of-State Residential Learning Community is designed for students who are looking to discover Auburn while connecting with other students who are also far from home.
-Students will get to know their new home while learning traditional first year seminar topics like time management, study strategies, campus involvement, and career preparation.
-This learning community is designed for students who are at least 6 hours from home.
-Students in the Discover Auburn RLC will live in Harper Hall in the Quad community.
+The Discover Auburn: Out-of-State Student Learning Community is designed for students who are looking to discover Auburn while connecting with other students who are also far from home.
+Students will redefine what "home" means to them and explore Auburn to understand what their new home is all while learning traditional First Year Seminar topics like time management, study strategies, campus involvement, and career preparation.
+This Residential Learning Community is designed for students who are more than 250 miles away from their hometown.

-Engineering is a challenging degree choice and requires students to quickly learn how to manage their work and time, as well as their own learning process to be successful; therefore, the Engineered for Success Residential Learning Community (RLC) focuses on providing students with direct access to an engineering student mentor and an engineering advisor throughout their first year.
-Students are exposed to a support system that encourages development of good academic habits, learning about engineering as a degree and career choice, and getting connected with the engineering community at Auburn.
-The final project in the associated first year seminar course requires students to describe their own process of becoming a successful engineering student.
+Engineering is a challenging degree choice and requires students to quickly learn how to manage their work and time, as well as their own learning process to be successful; therefore, the Engineered for Success Residential Learning Community (RLC) focuses on providing students with direct access to an engineering peer advisor and an engineering advisor throughout their first year.
+Students are exposed to a support system that encourages the development of good academic and professional habits, learning about engineering as a degree and career choice, and getting connected with the engineering community at Auburn.
+The first-year seminar course utilizes sketchnoting and engineering career design to help students describe their own process of becoming successful engineering students.
+This course is also a substitute for ENGR 1100.
 All students – including Honors College students – may apply for the RLC and live in Aubie Hall.

-Engineering is a challenging degree choice and requires students to quickly learn how to manage their work and time, as well as their own learning process to be successful; therefore, the Engineered for Success Residential Learning Community (RLC) focuses on providing students with direct access to an engineering student mentor and an engineering advisor throughout their first year.
-Students are exposed to a support system that encourages development of good academic habits, learning about engineering as a degree and career choice, and getting connected with the engineering community at Auburn.
-The final project in the associated first year seminar course requires students to describe their own process of becoming a successful engineering student.
+Engineering is a challenging degree choice and requires students to quickly learn how to manage their work and time, as well as their own learning process to be successful; therefore, the Engineered for Success Residential Learning Community (RLC) focuses on providing students with direct access to an engineering peer advisor and an engineering advisor throughout their first year.
+Students are exposed to a support system that encourages the development of good academic and professional habits, learning about engineering as a degree and career choice, and getting connected with the engineering community at Auburn.
+The first-year seminar course utilizes sketchnoting and engineering career design to help students describe their own process of becoming successful engineering students.
+This course is also a substitute for ENGR 1100.
 Through this RLC you can meet all of your first-semester honor course requirements while also getting involved in the Auburn community!
 Students in the Honors College may apply for the RLC and live in Matthews Hall (Village, Honors College housing).

 Students will live together in the following residence halls: